awsdocs/amazon-ecr-user-guide/doc_source/retag-powershell.md

 # Retagging an Image with the AWS Tools for Windows PowerShell<a name="retag-powershell"></a>

-With Docker Image Manifest V2 Schema 2 images, you can use the `-ImageTag` option of the AWS Tools for Windows PowerShell Get\-ECRImage cmdlet to retag an existing image, without pulling or pushing the image with Docker\.
+With Docker Image Manifest V2 Schema 2 images, you can use the `-ImageTag` option of the AWS Tools for Windows PowerShell Get\-ECRImage cmdlet to retag an existing image\.
+You can retag without pulling or pushing the image with Docker\.
 For larger images, this process saves a considerable amount of network bandwidth and time required to retag an image\.

 **To retag an image with the AWS Tools for Windows PowerShell**

 1. Use the Get\-ECRImageBatch cmdlet to get the description of the image to retag and write it to an environment variable\.
 In this example, an image with the tag, *latest*, in the repository, *amazonlinux*, is written to the environment variable, *$Image*\.
 **Note**
-If you don't have the Get\-ECRImageBatch cmdlet available on your system, see [Setting up the AWS Tools for Windows PowerShell](http://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide*\.
+If you don't have the Get\-ECRImageBatch cmdlet available on your system, see [Setting up the AWS Tools for Windows PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html) in the *AWS Tools for Windows PowerShell User Guide*\.

    ```
    $Image = Get-ECRImageBatch -ImageId @{ imageTag="latest" } -RepositoryName amazonlinux